seanwo/how-to/router/vpn.client.md

 https://iplocation.com/

-Perhaps you need certain traffic to appear as though it is coming from another geography?
+Perhaps you need certain traffic to appear as though it is coming from another geography by using a remote VPN service provider?

 Using the client VPN on your router, you can route some or all traffic through that VPN.
 By default, all traffic is routed through the VPN.
 However, policy rules can be used to selectively route traffic destined for certain ip or CIDR blocks.